niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 $ aws eks wait addon-active --cluster-name $EKS_CLUSTER_NAME --addon-name aws-efs-csi-driver
 ```

 Let's examine what the add-on has created in our EKS cluster.
-For example, a DaemonSet that runs a pod on each node in our cluster:
+For example, a DaemonSet that runs a Pod on each node in our cluster:

 ```bash
 $ kubectl get daemonset efs-csi-node -n kube-system